Couture leads San Jose Sharks past Washington Capitals 4-2

 Couture and Burns teamed up again midway through the third period on another redirect in front of the net.
 It was Couture's 23rd of the season.

 NOTES: Winnick scored his first goal in nine games and recorded his second point over that span. ...
 The Sharks have recorded at least one point in 10 of their last 11 games. ...
-Sharks D Brent Burns has recorded 13 points over his last 10 games.
+Burns has recorded 13 points over his last 10 games.

 Capitals: Play at the Los Angeles Kings on Saturday night.